On minimally tough chordal graphs: Preliminaries

 With the help of clique trees, minimal separators in chordal graphs can be characterized as follows.

-\begin{proposition}[Blair and Payton~\cite{article:clique_trees}] Let $G$ be a connected, chordal graph and $T$ a clique tree of $G$.
-A set of vertices $S \subseteq V(G)$ is a minimal separator in $G$ if and only if $S$ is the intersection of two maximal cliques corresponding to two adjacent nodes of $T$. \end{proposition}
+\begin{proposition}[Blair and Payton~\cite{article:clique_trees}] Let $G$ be a connected, chordal graph and $T$ be a clique tree of $G$.
+A set of vertices $S \subseteq V(G)$ is a minimal separator in $G$ if and only if $S$ is the intersection of two maximal cliques corresponding to two adjacent vertices of $T$. \end{proposition}

 The following proposition shows an interesting connection between moplexes in a chordal graph and its clique trees.